 The creaminess of the cheesecake might be fully spoiled with the process of freezing, so overall I do not recommend freezing this cheesecake.

 Honestly, nothing, you will see once you have the first bite!
 This Basque Burnt Cheesecake does not require any fruit compote, neither chocolate nor caramel or any other topping, it can´t get any more perfect!
 This Basque Burnt Cheesecake is not too sweet and can be the perfect afternoon tea or weekend treat, all you need is a fork and enjoy!
-If you really want to serve something with this Basque cheesecake I suggest a nice dessert wine!
+If you really want to serve something with this Basque cheesecake I suggest a nice dessert wine or my Creme Anglaise sauce!

 🧀 More Cheesecake recipes